sciactive/nephele/README.Docker.md

 You can find more information about Nephele's Nymph.js authenticator here: https://github.com/sciactive/nephele/blob/master/packages/authenticator-nymph/README.md

-You can find more information about Nymph.js: https://nymph.io
+You can find more information about Nymph.js here: https://nymph.io

 ## Exporting and Importing Your Nymph Data